Warped geometries of Segre-Veronese manifolds: alpha -warped geometries for Segre--Veronese manifolds

 whose warped product metric satisfies

 If $\alpha = 1$, then the $1$-warped geometry is the Euclidean geometry of $\RR^n_*$, with straight lines as geodesics between points.
 If $\alpha > 1$, then distances in the spherical directions will be elongated, implying that geodesics between points will tend to be forced toward the origin.
 On the other hand, if $0 < \alpha < 1$, then spherical movements are easier, implying that geodesics between points will bend away from the origin.
-This is visualized in \cref{fig_alphawarping}.
-The precise form of the geodesics is stated in \cref{prop_geodesics}.
+This is visualized in \cref{fig_alphawarping_right}.